-Take one of the pieces labeled 2 and using your skinnier roll form roll up the paper "hotdog style".
+Take one of the pieces labeled 2 and use your skinnier roll form to roll up the paper "hotdog style" (the roll form should be parallel to the long edge of the paper).
 Tape the roll and then repeat the process with the second piece labeled with a 2.
 This rolling job may be a little trickier as the tube being created is much longer and skinnier than before.

-Once you have your two tubes, its time to connect them to create one long tube.
+Once you have both tubes rolled, it is time to connect them to create one long tube.
 Slide the end one of the tubes into the other, crushing and folding the end of one of the tubes into a pointed shape can make the process a bit smoother.
 Tape this joint.

 These tubes make up the frame of the trapping element and will provide structure for the paper box added on top, but we still need to create a pivot to allow for movement.
 To make the pivot, roll the piece of paper labeled 3 around the long tube you've just created.
 You want it tight enough that there isn't much play but not so tight that you can't easily spin the skinnier tube inside the pivot tube.
 Tape the pivot tube and leave it on the long tube.

 To finish the frame of the trapping element, fold the long tube to create a 6.5cm by 7cm rectangle with the pivot tube on one of the shorter sides.
 Connect the two ends of the long tube by pushing one into the other like before and tape the joint.

 To create the box that connects to the frame, take the piece labeled with a 4 and fold along the dotted lines.
 A ruler can be used to help make the creases nice and sharp.
 If done correctly this should result in a box which is open on one side.
 Tape the open edges.